nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_medication_list.md

 - identifier - uniquely identifies this medication statement (UUID)
 - clinicStatus - should always be active
 - category - should be inpatient
-- medication -the medication coded (a SNOMED CT Concept that identifies this medication) or a reference to the medication resource which details the medication.
-Note: the reference to medication resource allows a much richer description of the medication and should always be used if possible.
+- medication -the medication coded (a SNOMED CT Concept that identifies this medication) or a reference to the medication Resource which details the medication.
+Note: the reference to medication Resource allows a much richer description of the medication and should always be used if possible.
 - effective - the date/time or interval when the medication was taken
 - dateAsserted - When the statement was asserted?
 - informationSource - Person or organization that provided the information about the taking of this medication
 - reasonCode - Reason for why the medication is being/was taken
-- reasonReference - a reference to the condition or observation resource that supports why the medication is being/was taken
+- reasonReference - a reference to the condition or observation Resource that supports why the medication is being/was taken
 - dosage - Details of how medication is/was taken or should be taken

 ## Medication ##
-The Medication resource allows for medications to be characterized by the form of the drug and the ingredient (or ingredients), as well as how it is packaged.
+The Medication Resource allows for medications to be characterized by the form of the drug and the ingredient (or ingredients), as well as how it is packaged.
 The medication will include the ingredient(s) and their strength(s) and the package can include the amount (for example, number of tablets, volume, etc.) that is contained in a particular container (for example, 100 capsules of Amoxicillin 500mg per bottle).The following is a example of the elements that can be used:

 - code - a SNOMED CT Concept that identifies this medication
 - form - powder, tablets, capsule etc SNOMED CT form concepts